Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Discussion

-In conclusion, we have presented a detailed description of the effect of molecular and solvent vibrations on the quantum tunnelling between low-energy spin states in a single-ion Dy(III) SMM.
-Our theoretical results, based on an {\it ab initio} approach, are complemented by a polaron treatment of the relevant vibronic degrees of freedom, which does not suffer from any weak spin-phonon coupling assumption and is therefore well-suited to other strong coupling scenarios.
-We have been able to derive a non-perturbative vibronic correction to the effective $g$-matrix of the lowest-energy Kramers doublet, which we have used as a basis to determine the tunnelling dynamics in a magnetic field sweep experiment.
-This has allowed us to formulate the key observation that, vibrations collectively enhance QTM, but some particular vibrational modes unexpectedly suppress QTM.
-This behaviour correlates to the axiality of each mode, which can be used as a proxy for determining whether a specific vibration enhances or hinders tunnelling.
+In conclusion, we have presented a detailed description of the effect of molecular and solvent vibrations on the quantum tunnelling between low-energy spin states in two different single-ion Dy(III) SMMs, corresponding to amorphous and crystalline environments.
+Our theoretical results, based on an ab initio approach, are complemented by a polaron treatment of the relevant vibronic degrees of freedom, which does not suffer from any weak spin-phonon coupling assumption and is therefore well-suited to other strong coupling scenarios.
+We have been able to derive a non-perturbative vibronic correction to the effective $g$-matrix of the lowest-energy Kramers doublet, which we have used as a basis to determine the tunnelling dynamics in an idealised magnetic field sweep experiment, building on Landau-Zener theory.
+This has allowed us to formulate the observation that spin-phonon coupling does have an influence on QTM, albeit a subtle one ($\sim 30$\%), as opposed to the widespread belief that magnetic tunnelling is not influenced by vibrations since it only becomes effective at low temperatures.
+This effect is rooted in the formation of magnetic polarons, which results in a redefinition of the magnetic anisotropy of the ground Kramers doublet.
+Our theoretical treatment is fully ab initio and represents a significant improvement over other theoretical descriptions of QTM which rely on weak coupling assumptions.
+Lastly, we observe that specific vibrational modes can either enhance or suppress QTM.
+This behaviour correlates to the magnetic axiality of each mode, which can be used as a proxy for determining whether a specific vibration enhances or hinders tunnelling.
+Our analysis suggests that there may be a positive side to spin-phonon coupling in QTM.
+Enhancing the coupling to specific vibrations via appropriate chemical design while keeping detrimental vibrations under control, could in principle increase magnetic axiality and thus suppress QTM even further.
+However, translating this observation into clear-cut chemical design guidelines remains an open question, that requires the analysis of other molecular systems.
+As ab initio spin-phonon coupling calculations become more accessible, the approach presented here can be applied to the study of vibronic QTM in other SMMs, and thus represents a valuable tool for understanding the role of vibrations in low-temperature magnetic relaxation.